 Bluetooth® Mesh Networking

-Introduced in July 2017, mesh networking enables the creation of large-scale device networks.
-It is ideally suited for control, monitoring, and automation systems where hundreds or thousands of devices need to communicate with one another.
-Created to meet the strict reliability, scalability, and security requirements of commercial and industrial use cases, Bluetooth mesh has quickly become a leading standard for networked lighting control systems, enabling buildings to operate more efficiently and enhance the occupant experience.
+Bluetooth® Mesh enables the creation of large-scale device networks.
+It is ideally suited for control, monitoring, and automation systems where hundreds, or thousands of devices need to communicate with one another.
+Bluetooth Mesh was designed to meet the strict requirements of commercial and industrial environments where ease of deployment, reliable and scalable performance, and security are of the utmost importance.
+Networked Lighting Control is one use case that has rapidly embraced Bluetooth Mesh.

 Bluetooth® High Speed